mongodb/specifications/source/auth/auth.rst

 Drivers MUST support the machine-to-machine authentication flow, which is described in this section.
 The machine-to-machine authentication flow is intended to be used in cases where human interaction is not practical or necessary, such as for web services.
-Some OIDC documentation refers to authentication for services as "workload" authentication.
+Some OIDC documentation refers to this type of OIDC authentication as "workload" authentication.

 Drivers MAY support the human-in-the-loop authentication flow described in the `Human Authentication Flow`_ section.